AllanOricil/salesforce-schema-builder/README.md

 ## How to Use

-Configure a Default Username for SFDX
+First, configure a Default Username for SFDX.

 ```
 sfdx force:config:set defaultusername=scratch_org_alias